Where does your child perform blood tests while at school?

 With more and more kids using insulin pumps are multiple daily injections based on Lantus as a basal, taking insulin at school is commonplace, even for young kids, and that means that checking blood sugars at school is also commonplace.
 Our readers report two dramatic changes since we first ran this poll in December 1998:

-- Just over half (52%) report that their child checks blood sugars in the classroom, up from just under one-fourth (24%) in 1998.
+- Just under half (48%) report that their child checks blood sugars in the classroom, up from just under one-fourth (24%) in 1998 but down slightly from last year (52%).

 - Only one percent report that their child is not allowed to check blood sugars at school, compared with 18% in 1998.